hunar21/EDA2/README.md

 ### Step 3: Working with Airflow
-1. Open your browser and navigate to the Airflow web UI at http://<host_ip>:8080.
+1. Open your browser and navigate to the Airflow web UI at (https://airflow-machine.comp0235.condenser.arc.ucl.ac.uk/).

 2. Log in with the default credentials:
-Username: admin
+   1. Username: admin
-Password: admin
+   2. Password: admin123

 3. In the DAGs list, locate stock_prediction_dag.py and click the Trigger button to start the pipeline.